For students entering in August

 Parents and families, join the Parents Association during orientation registration.
 You can learn more about the Parents Association here.

 You will receive an e-mailed receipt and confirmation after you complete your registration.
 Please check carefully to verify your session number and the date on your receipt.
-Contact the Office of Orientation and Transition if you have questions: call 865-974-2435 or e-mail email@example.com.
+Contact the Office of New Student & Family Programs if you have questions: call 865-974-2435 or e-mail firstname.lastname@example.org.